 Chapter 1 allows you to get a quick overview of the course, and will link you to various other chapters in this manual, and to other sources that apply.
-Chapter 2 will elaborate on the expected content and the course's study goals, where Chapter 3 addresses the deliverables and assessment.
-From Chapter 4, you will be guided through the project step-by-step, explaining possible approaches together with procedures and paperwork from start to finish.
+Chapter 2 will elaborate on the expected content and the course's learning objectives, where Chapter 3 addresses the deliverables and assessment.
+From Chapter 4 on, you will be guided through the project step-by-step, explaining possible approaches together with the procedures and paperwork from start to finish.